MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 }
 ```

-Indexing into `MTable` would then require the user provide a default value:
+Now, when you index into `MTable`, you must also provide a default value:

 ```
 let string_key: String = ...;